 I looked at Zar’s eyes, which I could have mistaken for a Human’s without any reference to scale.
 This close to her gargantuan face, I could only focus on one of those glossy orbs at a time, so rather than choose a single one, my gaze darted back and forth between them.
 They vanished behind her eyelids as she yawned widely, revealing her cavernous throat.
 “I’m sorry for waking you up,” I told her.

 Her mouth closed, and her eyes, each of them as deep and blue as the Quorilaxian sky, settled on me once again.
 “That does not matter to me!
 It sounded like you were dying, and I would rather lose some sleep than lose you!
 What happened?”
 When I tried to speak, I stammered.
 I must have looked like a complete wreck.
 “Calm down,” she cooed.
 “I am right here.
 Nothing will happen to you.
 You are safe.”
 She reached out her other hand and caressed me along my spine with her index finger.
 Most of my body relaxed at the gentle contact, but my loins reacted to Zar’s touch in the polar opposite manner, rigid and pointing up at her within seconds.
-Half a year ago, I wouldn’t have guessed the love of my life would surpass my height, let alone more than twenty times over, and I didn’t think my body would ever learn to recognize the comic futility of this physiological response to her.
-It turns out it wasn’t completely useless for pleasing Zar, though, since the mere sight of my nearly instant reaction to her was more than enough to delight Zar, though, prompting a coy smile; thankfully, with her, it was the thought that counted.
+Half a year ago, I wouldn’t have expected the love of my life would surpass my height, let alone more than twenty times over, and I didn’t think my body would ever learn to recognize the comic futility of this physiological response to her.
+It turns out it wasn’t completely useless for pleasing Zar, though, since the mere sight of my instant reaction delighted her and prompted a coy smile; thankfully, with her, it was the thought that counted.
 “I am happy to see you too, Ryan.
-There will be billions of Humans again in no time if they are all as amorous as you,” she said, tenderly brushing the tip of my penis with her fingertip, causing me to suck in a breath as it leapt at her attention.
+There will be billions of Humans again in no time if they are all as amorous as you,” she said, tenderly brushing the tip of my jutting penis with her fingertip, causing me to suck in a breath as it leapt at her attention.
 “What is the problem?”